ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 ERC721InsufficientApproval(address _operator, uint256 _tokenId);
 ```

-### Subject naming adjustments

-While the base standard errors can work with the current standard token implementations, in practice, some of the subjects in a contract might be called different while they represent the same.
-These are listed below:

-- **Balance**: Represents the access to a certain amount of tokens for an address.
-  - EIP-721: Instead of _balance_, an address is _owner_ of a token.
-- **Approval**: Represents a permission granted to an operator.
-  - EIP-20: Instead of _approval_, an operator has _allowance_.
-- **Operator**: Represents an address that has received approval over third-party tokens.
-  - EIP-20: Instead of _operator_, an address with allowance is an _spender_.

-If a subject is called different on a particular token standard, the error MUST be consistent with the standard's naming convention.

 ### Arguments

 The selection of arguments depends on the subject involved, and it MUST follow the order presented below: